ziobudda/dio-wp-login/README.md

 # Requisites

-"JWT Authentication for WP-API" plugin
+Install and configure "JWT Authentication for WP-API" Wordpress plugin rename lib/settings.example.dart in lib/settings.dart.
+Modify it with your WP url site.